The lawmakers like to make it difficult for us!

 - Check your contractual notice period.
 If you are first told that you are at risk of redundancy a couple of weeks before you would hit your two year service anniversary and your contractual notice period is a month, then you should qualify for a redundancy payment.
 Make sure your employer is not trying to pull forward your termination date to reduce your redundancy entitlement.

 Statutory redundancy payments are capped at a certain rate or on a week’s basic pay.
-This capped rate is £525 from 6th April 2019.
-The total maximum statutory payment can be up to £15,750 in the year 2019/2020.
+This capped rate is £538 in 2020.
+The total maximum statutory payment can be up to £16,140 in the year 2020/2021.
+This normally changes in April.

 What does this mean?